Skip to main content

 </mat-card>

-The above displays a <canvas> as well as a few buttons based on some conditions via ngIf.
-Think about it this way: we will show a direct stream from the camera (once we get consent from the user of course; the prompt is displayed automatically by the browser.)
-We also provide a button for our users to capture a photo.
-Once that photo is taken we give them two options: either retake it or to use it and upload it.
+This displays a <canvas> and a few buttons that appear conditionally via ngIf.
+Here’s how it works: we show a direct stream from the camera (after the user grants consent; the browser handles the prompt automatically).
+We provide a button to capture a photo.
+Once taken, the user gets two options: retake it or use it and upload.

-We'll take a look at the TypeScript code behind the component as well in a moment but let's discuss photo management first.
+We’ll look at the TypeScript behind this component shortly, but first let’s talk about photo management.

 Managing photos